vpulim/node-soap/test/request-response-samples/README.md

   * `response.json` - This is the expected JSON from parsing the response XML
   * `error_response.json` - This is the expected JSON root attached to the error object when a fault occurs
   * `soap.wsdl` - This is the WSDL that defines the operation and messages

+3. Optional:
+  * `wsdl_data.json` - This is the options to create the request, follow the instructions at: "https://github.com/vpulim/node-soap"